Stari Grad, Novi Sad: Local Communities

 Between 1980 and 1989, Stari grad was one of the seven municipalities of Novi Sad City.
 The municipality included the city quarter of Stari grad, part of Rotkvarija, and part of Liman.

 Buildings

-Some of the important buildings located in Stari grad are: City Hall, Bishop's Palace, White Banovina, Spens Sports Center, Vojvodina football stadium.
+Some of the important buildings located in Stari grad are: City Hall, Bishop's Palace, Banovina Palace, Spens Sports Center, Vojvodina football stadium.

 Culture

 Churches

-A churches located in Stari grad: Name of Mary Catholic Church, Minster Orthodox Church, Nikolajevska Orthodox Church, Saint George's Orthodox Cathedral, Uspenska Orthodox Church, Novi Sad Synagogue, Greek-Catholic Church.
+A churches located in Stari grad: Name of Mary Catholic Church, Minster Orthodox Church, Nikolajevska Orthodox Church, Saint George's Orthodox Cathedral, Uspenska Orthodox Church, Novi Sad Synagogue, Greek Catholic Church.

 Society

 Institutions

 Important institutions located in Stari grad: Parliament of the Autonomous Province of Vojvodina, Government of the Autonomous Province of Vojvodina, Matica Srpska, Library of Matica Srpska, Gallery of Matica Srpska, Serbian National Theatre, The Theatre of Young, Museum of Vojvodina, Archive of Vojvodina, Novi Sad Open University, Offset of the Serbian Academy of Science and Art, Vojvodina Academy of Sciences and Arts, People's Library, Cultural Centre of Novi Sad, Novi Sad Television, Novi Sad Radio.